Servants of Christ Jesus: Promises, prayer and apostolates

 Members of the Servants take promises to the Evangelical Counsels of poverty, chastity, and obedience, as do most Catholic religious orders and communities.
 A special focus is given to evangelical poverty, with each member of the community only having 2 or 3 sets of clothes, the community abstaining from meat on Wednesdays and only consuming bread and water on Fridays, and each Servant making a month-long poverty pilgrimage with only a change of clothes and a Bible.

 A life of common prayer is central to the spirituality of the Servants—Daily Mass and a Holy Hour, along with common recitation of the Liturgy of the Hours, weekly Confession, and yearly Spiritual Exercises of Ignatius of Loyola are observed by the whole community, the community states.

-They are involved in various apostolates, including high school and college campus ministry, youth apostolates such as Catholic Youth Summer Camp and LifeTeen, family ministry through the mens Patriarch program, as chaplains to groups such as the Augustine Institute, University of Denver, and United States Naval Academy as well as the core missions of preaching, teaching, and spiritual direction.
+They are involved in various apostolates, including high school and college campus ministry, youth apostolates such as Catholic Youth Summer Camp and LifeTeen, family ministry through the men's Patriarch program, as chaplains to groups such as the Augustine Institute, University of Denver, and United States Naval Academy as well as the core missions of preaching, teaching, and spiritual direction.